writing

 The Magic of Paris

-Substack, December 2022
+Substack, online 2022

 In the fifteen years it took me to return, I dreamt about Paris many times.
 Both in waking and in sleep, but mostly in dreams.
 Again and again, I walked the streets of Paris in my dreams.
 Each time waking up with a yearning—a desire.
 Paris remained an icon, a place where I could access true magic, a place that held power over me.